smikhalevski/doubter/README.md

 ## `never` value type

-The `never` type represents the type of values that never occur and tells that the shape would always raise a validation issue when parsing any input.
+The `never` type represents the type of values that are impossible and tells that the shape would always raise a validation issue when parsing any input.

 ```ts
 const neverShape = d.never();